TalitaJames/colour-contrast-checker/readme.md

 <img src="graphics\example_all.png"  width="50%">

 Note that on the diagonal, the colours are identical and as such nothing is seen, the contrast ratio is exactly 1 (no contrast).
-A rectangle can be created through the same method but by parsing `match=False` into `listSquare(hexString)`
+A rectangle can be created through the same method but by parsing `match=False` into `listSquare(hexString, False)`

 <img src="graphics\example_min.png"  width="50%">